Quick start

 Note

-As the library is constantly learning the optimal partition size, the first call to the parallelized function might not produce the most optimal run-times.
+As the library is constantly learning the optimal partition size, the first call to the parallelized function might not produce the most optimal timings.
 In these cases, it is recommended to call the function multiple times before analyzing the profiler output.

 When setting the trace_export parameter, Parfun will dump the latest parallel function call metrics to the provided CSV file.
-All durations in this file are in nanoseconds (10E–9).
+All durations in this file are measured in nanoseconds (10E–9).